demisto/content-docs/docs/integrations/scheduled-commands.md

 title: Scheduled Commands
 ---

-### Available from XSOAR version 6.2.0 and above.
+### Available from Cortex XSOAR version 6.2.0 and later.

 <img width="533" src="../doc_imgs/integrations/polling-command.png"></img>

-It's possible for a command to schedule a future execution for another command.
+A command can schedule the future execution of another command.

-The playbook will not proceed to the next task until it is done with all scheduled commands. i.e. until there is no future execution scheduled.
+The playbook will not proceed to the next task until it is done with all scheduled commands, i.e. until there is no future execution scheduled.
 When the playbook is waiting for a command execution it does not use a worker, as workers are only used at the time commands are executed.

-Use cases for using scheduled commands include:
+Use cases for scheduled commands include:
-* ***Polling Flow*** - The command cannot return the full result in a single execution (likely because it's waiting for a remote process to finish execution).
-Scheduled commands enable to set the command to try again later, and return the full result when it can.
-Example use cases are `Sandbox Detonation` and `Autofocus samples search`.
+* ***Polling Flow*** - The command cannot return the full result in a single execution (possibly because a remote process hasn't finished execution).
+Scheduled commands enable you to try the command again later, and return the full results when available.
+Examples include `Sandbox Detonation` and `Autofocus samples search`.

 ### YAML Prerequisite
-* ***Integration***: In the integration yml, under the command root add `polling: true`.
+* ***Integration***: In the integration yml, under the command root, add `polling: true`.
-* ***Script***: In the script yml, in the root of the file add `polling: true`.
+* ***Script***: In the script yml, in the root of the file, add `polling: true`.

 For an example, see the [Autofocus V2](https://github.com/demisto/content/blob/master/Packs/AutoFocus/Integrations/AutofocusV2/AutofocusV2.py) `autofocus-samples-search` command.